jywebhero/awesome-ai/README.md

 - [WrenAI](https://github.com/Canner/WrenAI) - Open-source AI Agent that empowers data-driven teams to chat with their data to generate Text-to-SQL, charts, spreadsheets, reports, and BI.
 - [Vanna](https://github.com/vanna-ai/vanna) - Vanna is an MIT-licensed open-source Python RAG (Retrieval-Augmented Generation) framework for SQL generation and related functionality.
+- [sqlchat](https://github.com/sqlchat/sqlchat) - SQL Chat is a chat-based SQL client, which uses natural language to communicate with the database to implement operations such as query, modification, addition, and deletion of the database.
+- [Dataherald](https://github.com/Dataherald/dataherald) - Dataherald is a natural language-to-SQL engine built for enterprise-level question answering over relational data.
+It allows you to set up an API from your database that can answer questions in plain English.
+- [supersonic](https://github.com/tencentmusic/supersonic) - SuperSonic is the next-generation AI+BI platform that unifies Chat BI (powered by LLM) and Headless BI (powered by semantic layer) paradigms.
+This unification ensures that Chat BI has access to the same curated and governed semantic data models as traditional BI.

 ## LLM Engineering Platform